scala-steward/connect-rpc-scala/README.md

 }
 ```

----
+## Use cases

-The library works with all ScalaPB-based GRPC code-generators:
+* Expose existing gRPC-services as REST APIs without modifying the original application code, alongside gRPC. gRPC

-* [ScalaPB](https://scalapb.github.io) services with `Future` monad
+  services are used for inter-service communication, while ConnectRPC REST APIs are exposed for external clients who
-* [fs2-grpc](https://github.com/typelevel/fs2-grpc), built on top of `cats-effect` and `fs2`
+  speak traditional HTTP with JSON instead of binary protobuf (browsers, for example).
-* [ZIO gRPC](https://scalapb.github.io/zio-grpc/), built on top of `ZIO`
+* Use ConnectRPC protocol for both inter-service and external traffic (fully ditch gRPC as communication protocol),

-At the moment, only unary (non-streaming) methods are supported.
+  while keeping the original gRPC service interfaces (easy switch to ConnectRPC with no changes into application code).

 ## Architecture

 ![Layered architecture](docs/layered-architecture.svg)

-The diagram above shows the high level architecture:
+The diagram above shows how `connect-rpc-scala` fits into the overall architecture:

 * Code generation libraries generate code from protobuf definitions.
 The code is used by the application layer to
   communicate with other services / implement the logic.
 * Under the hood generated code uses gRPC abstractions, such as `Channel`, `ServiceDefinition`, `Stub`, etc.
-* The `connect-rpc-scala` library implements those gRPC abstractions, unblocking use of the ConnectRPC protocol
+* The `connect-rpc-scala` library implements those gRPC abstractions, unblocking reuse of the same
-  to communicate with other services / expose ConnectRPC servers.
+  application code for both gRPC & ConnectRPC protocol servers (see the Use Cases section).
 * Under the hood the library uses `http4s` or `netty` clients/servers to expose protobuf-based services as REST APIs.

 The library provides two frontends: